 The Nexus for Exoplanet System Science (NExSS) is a NASA research coordination network dedicated to the study of planetary habitability.
 The goals of NExSS are to investigate the diversity of exoplanets and to learn how their history, geology, and climate interact to create the conditions for life.
-NExSS investigators also strive to put planets into an architectural context -- as solar systems built over the eons through dynamical processes and sculpted by stars.
+NExSS investigators also strive to put planets into an architectural context — as solar systems built over the eons through dynamical processes and sculpted by stars.
 Based on our understanding of our own solar system and habitable planet Earth, researchers in the network aim to identify where habitable niches are most likely to occur, which planets are most likely to be habitable.
 Leveraging current NASA investments in research and missions, NExSS will accelerate the discovery and characterization of other potentially life-bearing worlds in the galaxy, using a systems science approach.
+As of March 20201, NExSS included over 400 researchers.

 The study of exoplanets is a relatively new field that emerged in the 1990’s with the discovery of the hot Jupiters like 51 Peg b.
 Giant planets dominated the landscape of new discoveries for more than a decade until NASA’s Kepler Mission lifted our blinders to the terrestrial-sized planets populating the galaxy.
 From Kepler, we’ve learned that the Milky Way may be home to billions of earth-sized planets orbiting in the habitable zone of their host stars.
 With this knowledge, the possibility of finding life beyond Earth looms dramatically larger on the horizon.
 NExSS grew from this realization.